jgrelet/Iliade-CO2-O2/README.md

 >> traceMap
 ```

 You can also run interpolations separatly.
-You have to start with the CO2/TSG interpolation because the result file is needed for the CO2/O2 :
+However, you need the result file of the first concatenation to run interpCO2_O2 :

 * interpTSG_CO2(co2File, tsgFile)